Clay Mathematics Institute: 2024 Clay Research Conference and Workshops

+Awards and recognitions

+Daniel Graham from the University of Surrey won the Gold Medal for Mathematical Sciences at the 2024 STEM for Britain competition for his work on quantum authentication methods.

 Millennium Prize Problems

 The institute is best known for establishing the Millennium Prize Problems on May 24, 2000.
 These seven problems are considered by CMI to be "important classic questions that have resisted solution over the years."
-For each problem, the first person to solve it will be awarded $1,000,000 by the CMI.
+For each problem, the first person to solve it will be awarded US$1,000,000 by the CMI.
 In announcing the prize, CMI drew a parallel to Hilbert's problems, which were proposed in 1900, and had a substantial impact on 20th century mathematics.
 Of the initial 23 Hilbert problems, most of which have been solved, only the Riemann hypothesis (formulated in 1859) is included in the seven Millennium Prize Problems.

-For each problem, the Institute had a professional mathematician write up an official statement of the problem, which will be the main standard by which a given solution will be measured against.
+For each problem, the Institute had a professional mathematician write up an official statement of the problem, which will be the main standard against which a given solution will be measured.
 The seven problems are: